sfbrigade/CA_DOJ_OpenJustice/README.md

 4. Statewide, what contextual and ethnic factors best predict the arrest of juveniles for battery, specifically?

-5. For resource allocation prompt: ~. predictors to crime rate (i.e. not necessarily optimization; just a first, exploratory step, probably via LM)
+5. For resource allocation prompt: ~. predictors to statewide crime rate (i.e. not necessarily optimization; just a first, exploratory step, probably via LM)